Wells Fargo Maintains Abbott Laboratories (ABT) Overweight Recommendation

 What are Other Shareholders Doing?

-Trustcore Financial Services holds 10K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 11K shares, representing a decrease of 4.79%.
-The firm decreased its portfolio allocation in ABT by 99.90% over the last quarter.
+ARSLX - Aristotle Core Equity Fund Class I Shares holds 36K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 35K shares, representing an increase of 1.58%.
+The firm increased its portfolio allocation in ABT by 6.37% over the last quarter.

-Taddei, Ludwig & Associates holds 3K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 7.55%.
-The firm increased its portfolio allocation in ABT by 14.98% over the last quarter.
+GSPFX - Gotham Enhanced S&P 500 Index Fund Institutional Class Shares holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 5.17%.
+The firm increased its portfolio allocation in ABT by 6.49% over the last quarter.

-PIONEER VARIABLE CONTRACTS TRUST holds 13K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 14K shares, representing a decrease of 2.40%.
-The firm increased its portfolio allocation in ABT by 2.03% over the last quarter.
+USGLX - U.S. Global Leaders Growth Fund holds 423K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 530K shares, representing a decrease of 25.34%.
+The firm decreased its portfolio allocation in ABT by 19.32% over the last quarter.

-Goodwin Investment Advisory holds 1K shares representing 0.00% ownership of the company.
+Beaumont Asset Management, L.L.C. holds 3K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-DAVENPORT & Co holds 813K shares representing 0.05% ownership of the company.
-In it's prior filing, the firm reported owning 662K shares, representing an increase of 18.61%.
-The firm increased its portfolio allocation in ABT by 30.68% over the last quarter.
+Kentucky Retirement Systems Insurance Trust Fund holds 63K shares representing 0.00% ownership of the company.
+No change in the last quarter.

 What is the Fund Sentiment?